A New Approach To Estimate The Collision Probability For Automotive Applications: Numerical Study

 \subsection{Does the approximation by Taylor-expansion accurately reproduce the exact result?}

 In order to be able to compute the entry intensity efficiently on an embedded platform, an approximation of the exact expression (eq. \Ref{eq_front_boundary_entry_intensity}) was derived in eq. (\ref{eq_coll_prob_rate_num_approx}).
-Fig. \ref{fig_numerical_approximation_diff} shows the differences between this approximation as well as a higher-order approximation where the pdf is Taylor-expanded to linear order with respect to the off-diagonal element of the inverse covariance matrix around $0$ (see app. \ref{app_computation_integral}) and the numerical integration of \Ref{eq_front_boundary_entry_intensity_cond}.
+Fig. \ref{fig_numerical_approximation_diff}a,b shows the differences between this approximation as well as a higher-order approximation where the pdf is Taylor-expanded to linear order with respect to the off-diagonal element of the inverse covariance matrix around $0$ (see app. \ref{app_computation_integral}) and the numerical integration of \Ref{eq_front_boundary_entry_intensity_cond}.
 As can be seen, the higher-order approximation reduces the error to a large extent while it can be still calculated efficiently on an embedded platform using the complementary error function.
+In Fig. \ref{fig_numerical_approximation_diff}c,d the differences between the numerical integration of \Ref{eq_front_boundary_entry_intensity_cond} and the method described in \cite{blom2002conflict} is shown in addition where it can be seen that the deviation is much bigger compared to the approximations derived in (\ref{eq_coll_prob_rate_num_approx}).